JacksonGerlach99/Odin-Project/recipes/README.md

 # odin-recipes
-Practice using git through terminal quick html refresher
+Odin HTML Project did quick for html refresher and familiarize better with git